 - 9.2.1 All watercraft must have a flexible tow loop attached to the bow.
 The tow loop should be made of a flexible material (e.g., nylon strap, rope, etc.) so as not to create a hazard.
-Tow hooks, which protrude beyond the plane of the hull, must be removed. - 9.2.2 Deck: Original equipment deck must be used.
-Deck repairs may be made, provided they do not alter the standard configuration by more than 2.00mm (0.08 in.).
+Tow hooks, which protrude beyond the plane of the hull, must be removed. - 9.2.2 Deck: The upper deck will not be restricted to OEM to the extent that the upper deck is an exact replica of the Original equipment deck with no change in dimensions or scale.
+Alterations of dimensions may be allowed where a legal aftermarket part has been integrated into the deck (i.e., rail caps and foot holds).
+Bulk heads may be aftermarket Deck repairs may be made, provided they do not alter the standard configuration by more than 2.00mm (0.08 in.).
 The deck's bond flange may not be modified.
 Deck may be internally reinforced.
 Fasteners may be installed through the hull and deck for the purpose of securing components to interior surfaces, provided a hazard is not created.
+If upper and lower components of the original equipment bond flange are separated and rejoined, they must be rejoined by the same method as original equipment (i.e., bonded together with a high-strength adhesive).
+(See bond flange diagram in Appendix.)